artagon/artagon-common/.agents-shared/preferences.md

 - ❌ Do NOT add "🤖 Generated with [Claude Code](https://claude.com/claude-code)"
 - ❌ Do NOT add "Co-Authored-By: Claude <noreply@anthropic.com>"
 - ❌ Do NOT add "Co-Authored-By: Copilot" or other AI metadata
+- ❌ Do NOT add "Co-Authored-By: Gemini" or other AI metadata

 All commits should show the human author only.
 These are professional open source projects where code contributions should be attributed to human authors only, not AI assistants.